Logarithmic sheaves of complete intersections: Stability for pencils of quadrics

-Here, the sheaf \(\calm_L\), defined by the middle row, can be though of as the normal sheaf associated to the pencil of quadrics restricted to the smaller space \(L\).
-Using the leftmost column of the previous diagram and the fact that the morphism \(\calo_L(1)^{\oplus 2} \to \calo_Y(H+F)\) in the exact sequence in display \eqref{J4} factors through \(\calo_L(1)^{\oplus 2} \to \calo_Y(H+F)\), we get an exact sequence:
+Here, the sheaf \(\calm_L\), defined by the middle row, can be thought of as the normal sheaf associated with the pencil of quadrics restricted to the smaller space \(L\).
+Using the leftmost column of the previous diagram and the fact that the morphism \(\calo_\pn(1)^{\oplus 2} \to \calo_Y(H+F)\) in the exact sequence in display \eqref{J4} factors through \(\calo_L(1)^{\oplus 2} \to \calo_Y(H+F)\), we get an exact sequence:

 Using this exact sequence and the one in display \eqref{J4} we get a second exact commutative diagram:

 Here the sheaf \(\calg\), defined with the bottom row, has \(c_1(\calg)=0\) and \(\rk(\calg)=n+1-2u\), while \(\calr_L(1)\) is the Koszul syzygy of \(L\) which we already proved to be stable of slope \(1/(1-u)\).